Architecture

 |---|---|

-meta | Name, version, description, optional icon (HTTPS URL for marketplace display) |
+meta | Name, version, description, author, license, tags, repository |

 files | Output file specs with path templates, format, serialization options |

-scope | Write boundary — explicit list of allowed write paths (enforced at file-write time) |
+scope | Write boundary, explicit list of allowed write paths (enforced at file-write time) |

 risk | Self-classification: LOW / MEDIUM / HIGH with rationale string |